Broadcast Station Update: EEO Reports Due June 1

-June 1, 2009, through May 31, 2010.
+June 1, 2010, through May 31, 2011.
 However, the FCC has issued a public notice allowing nonexempt SEUs to opt to "cut off" the reporting period up to 10 days before May 31.
 This gives the SEU a period of time in which to prepare the report and place it in the public file, and upload it to the website, before the June 1 deadline.
 If you elect to use this 10-day grace period, be sure that the next reporting period begins the day after the cut-off date that you select.
-For example, if the Nonexempt SEU has cut off the reporting as of May 25, 2010, for this year's report, next year the Nonexempt SEU must use the period beginning on May 26, 2010, for the 2010 report.
+For example, if the Nonexempt SEU has cut off the reporting as of May 25, 2011, for this year's report, then next year the Nonexempt SEU must use the period beginning on May 26, 2011, for the 2012 report.

 Job openings must be "widely disseminated"

 In several recent decisions, the FCC made clear that wide dissemination of information about job opportunities at broadcast stations cannot be achieved solely by posting information about job openings on websites.
 Instead, the FCC’s decisions make clear that additional recruitment sources must be used in order to ensure that the notice of the job opening reaches all groups within a community.
 As a result of the failure to widely disseminate information about job openings, as well as other EEO rule infractions found in these cases, the FCC imposed fines ranging from $3,000 to $12,000.

 On a practical level this means that simply using internal station sources plus online postings, walk-ins, and referrals, is insufficient to assure wide dissemination under the FCC’s EEO rules.
 To avoid this problem, broadcasters must use some other traditional sources (e.g., employment agencies, community groups, educational institutions, local newspapers, and the stations airwaves), to ensure that they meet the Commission's wide dissemination requirements.